 How to Make Pearl Couscous

-Pearl couscous is larger with a more chewy texture and nutty taste.
+Pearl couscous is larger with a more chewy texture and nutty taste than regular couscous.
 If you are looking for another pearl couscous recipe, you can try our deliciously easy Blistered Tomato and Basil Salad with Israeli Couscous.

 Take 1 cup of pearl couscous and give it a rinse before cooking.
 In a medium saucepan, add pearl couscous and then top up with 1 ½ cups of vegetable stock.
 Simmer gently over medium heat with the lid on for about 10 minutes.